zarra-em/slow-bloom/content/recipes/baking/chocolate chip cookies.md

 6. when your dough is ready, set the oven to 365 °C (every oven is different so maybe check with a thermometer if you care enough)
 7. form cookies (i usually weigh them to be 28-30 g each). space them out on a baking tray with parchment.
 8. put in the oven and bake for about 8 minutes or until golden brown and slightly cracked (try not to over-bake them, but it happens to the best of us).
-9. take them out and let them set for about 2–3 minutes before transferring to a cooling rack.
+9. take them out and let them sit for about 2–3 minutes before transferring to a cooling rack.
 10. enjoy! :)

 give credit where credit is due: https://sallysbakingaddiction.com/chewy-chocolate-chip-cookies/#tasty-recipes-70437 and https://cambreabakes.com/espresso-chocolate-chip-cookies-recipe/#recipe